ubco-W2022T1-cosc301/project-group31/final_report_group31.md

 The work described in this project is based on a database providing details on purchases made on an E-commerce platform over a period of one year.
 Each entry in the dataset describes the purchase of a product, by a particular customer and at a given date.
 In total, approximately  ∼
 4000 clients appear in the database.

-The first part of this study focused on understanding what we should observe in this data by studying customer behavior.
-We analyzed customer data by splitting them into ten groups, and discovered that hibernation is the largest group.
-Our conclusion is that this is the result of the products offered in this store.
-Due to the fact that this store sells gifts for occasions, most clients will have low frequency and recency scores.
-And we assume that customers from champions and loyal customers are most likely some local shops that resell those special gifts.
-Therefore, they have pretty high recency, frequency, and monetary scores.